chris-delgado/chris-delgado.github.io/_posts/2022-09-07-MeleeAnalysis.md

 ---
 layout: post
-title: Analysis of Melee Results
+title: Analysis of Super Smash Bros.
+Melee Results
 image: "/posts/Melee.png"
 tags: [Python]
 ---

-# Analysis of Super Smash Bros.
-Melee Results
-## Background
+# Background
 - During the Summer of 2022, I spent time learning how to play Super Smash Bros.
 Melee online through Slippi, an online matchmaking platform.
 - Slippi generates a .slp file for each game played which can be parsed to determine a number of statistics, such as actions performed by characters in-game.

-## Consolidating Data
+# Consolidating Data
 - Using the Python parser at https://github.com/hohav/py-slippi I created a script [slippi_stats.py](https://github.com/chris-delgado/chris-delgado.github.io/blob/main/python/slippi_stats.py) which takes a directory of .slp files as input and outputs a json file of historical match information in a pandas dataframe (e.g. wins, losses, stages, characters, actions performed, etc.)
 <img width="1209" alt="Screen Shot 2022-09-07 at 2 59 15 PM" src="https://user-images.githubusercontent.com/19756136/188956620-74763c81-6115-4fc4-abdf-60cee1703aab.png">

-## Aggregate Statistics
+# Aggregate Statistics
 - This json file can be used as a means of generating insightful statistical analyses of games played
 - An example of this is a heatmap I created [slippi_heatmap.py](https://github.com/chris-delgado/chris-delgado.github.io/blob/main/python/slippi_heatmap.py) of win rates in different character matchups
 <img width="1048" alt="Screen Shot 2022-09-07 at 3 00 33 PM" src="https://user-images.githubusercontent.com/19756136/188956820-6cea9b8e-947e-493c-be59-5e5b00b454ef.png">